aboubacartoure93/Cuny/README.md

 https://myaccount.google.com/lesssecureapps (allowing less secure email with gmail)

  --------------------------To Do list - most important in the top---------------------------------------------------------

 MVP********************

+(fix 2 models, controller, then views)
+-admin can create universties & modifies it, create post visible by everyone (Ads), send message to anyone -paginate problem
+-housing, electronics, etc.... attributes in view design need to be finish

 -other item, articles (add description to book) -facebook aouth